Greg Craig, former Obama White House counsel, found not guilty of false statements over Ukraine work

 Greg Craig, a prominent Washington lawyer and former White House counsel under President Barack Obama, was found not guilty by a jury Wednesday of false statements to the Justice Department about his work for the pro-Russian government of Ukraine in 2012.

-The verdict, which came after approximately four hours of deliberations in a Washington, D.C. federal courthouse, was a major setback for the DOJ's recently redoubled efforts to closely scrutinize overseas lobbying work.
+The verdict, which came after approximately four hours of deliberations in a Washington, D.C. federal courthouse, was a major setback for the DOJ's recently redoubled efforts to scrutinize unregistered overseas lobbying work.
+Craig, 74, hugged his attorneys after the verdict was read.

+One juror remarked after the verdict: "What infuriates me, is that the special counsel wasted so much time on an issue like this one, while the republic itself is under assault."

+Other jurors said they found Craig to be credible if not entirely forthright in some of his communications, and that it was difficult to find Craig had specifically committed a crime within the "narrow" period prescribed by the applicable statute of limitations.
+Jurors would have needed to find criminal conduct after October 3, 2013 -- although some said they had concerns about Craig's conduct before that cutoff date.

+Craig attorney William Taylor told reporters after the verdict that it was a "tragedy" and a "disgrace" that the DOJ had decided to "hound" Craig even after the Southern District of New York passed on prosecuting him.
+But for his part, Craig struck an upbeat tone.

+"I have a few things to say," Craig said.
+"One is, I first want to thank the jury for your service, and for doing justice in this case, I am thankful for them in so many ways.
+I want to thank my family and my friends who were with me throughout all of this, and I want to thank my lawyers who made it all possible. and that's all.
+Thank you."

-In April, Craig, 74, became the first prominent Democrat to be indicted in a case arising from Special Counsel Robert Mueller's now-completed probe into Russian election interference.
-Mueller referred the Craig case to prosecutors in New York last year after uncovering possible wrongdoing while he investigated former Trump campaign manager Paul Manafort's Ukraine lobbying work.
+In April, Craig became the first prominent Democrat to be indicted in a case arising from Special Counsel Robert Mueller's now-completed probe into Russian election interference.
+Mueller referred the Craig case to prosecutors in New York last year after uncovering possible wrongdoing while he investigated former Trump campaign manager Paul Manafort's Ukraine lobbying.

 The grand jury indicted Craig on two counts of making false and misleading statements to investigators -- including Mueller's team and the DOJ National Security Division's FARA Unit -- in connection with his work on behalf of Russia-backed former President of Ukraine Viktor Yanukovych.
 One of those counts was dismissed before trial.